Spirent/cloudsure/documentation/testcase-overview.md

 # Testcase Overview
-A testcase a is set of actions performed on a target enviroment while measuring the resulting impact.
+A testcase is set of actions performed on a target enviroment while measuring the resulting impact.
 A testcase can also include post-processing of the results to determine an outcome (e.g. pass/fail, score, etc.).

+Isnt this cool?

  Each testcase consists of following sections, each containing a set of attributes.